 Disney’s fairly extensive water transportation system is occasionally overlooked.
 But ferries and boats can be a smart transit choice too.
 They offer a peaceful and often less crowded transportation method.

-The Disney boats and ferries to know about include:
+The Disney boats, ferries, and water taxis to know about include:

 - Epcot to Hollywood Studios, with stops in-between and Disney’s Yacht & Beach Club, Disney’s Boardwalk, and Disney’s Swan & Dolphin (aka, the FriendShip Boats)